francis-chris5/Creatures/README.md

 INSTALL:

- Under Clone/Download select the option to "download ZIP" then after downloading the files extract them.
-Then, simply open blender and go to Edit -> Preferences, and under the Add-ons tab select the "Install" button then navigate to where the downloaded folder with the files is located and select either the particular mesh desired or the zipped folder called "Creatures" ".../Creatures-Master/Creatures-Master/Creatures/Creatures.zip" to install all the meshes and context menu.
-Don't forget to check the box to enable the addon after installing it.
+ Under Clone/Download select the option to "download ZIP" then simply open blender and go to Edit -> Preferences, and under the Add-ons tab select the "Install" button, navigate to where the downloaded zip folder ("Creatures-Master") is located and select it without extracting the files to install all the meshes and context menu, alternatively you can extract the files and install only the desired meshes.
+Don't forget to check the box to enable the addon(s) after installing it.

 SOME NOTES: